feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 The `isSelected` property indicates if the item has been selected.
 It's common for an item to be selected when it is touched, but that's not required.

-The `IGroupedListItemRenderer` interface is very similar.
-Instead of an `index` property, this type of item renderer has `groupIndex` and `itemIndex` properties to specify where in the data provider the item is located.
-An additional `layoutIndex` property specifies the item's order in the layout, including headers and footers.
-The `owner` property should be typed as `GroupedList` instead of `List`, obviously.
+<aside class="info">The [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interface is very similar.
+Instead of an `index` property, this type of item renderer has [`groupIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#groupIndex) and [`itemIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#itemIndex) properties to specify where in the data provider the item is located.
+An additional [`layoutIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#layoutIndex) property specifies the item's order in the layout, including headers and footers.
+The `owner` property should be typed as `GroupedList` instead of `List`, obviously.</aside>

-Header and footer renderers in a `GroupedList` are similar to item renderers in a `GroupedList`.
-See the `IGroupedListHeaderOrFooterRenderer` interface.
-These renderers have a `groupIndex` and a `layoutIndex`, but no `itemIndex`.
+<aside class="info">Header and footer renderers in a `GroupedList` are similar to item renderers in a `GroupedList`.
+See the [`IGroupedListHeaderOrFooterRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderOrFooterRenderer.html) interface.
+These renderers have a `groupIndex` and a `layoutIndex`, but no `itemIndex`.</aside>

 ### Adding Children

-We want to display a `Label` component, so let's add a member variable for it:
+We want to display a [`Label`](label.html) component, so let's add a member variable for it:

 ``` code
 protected var _label:Label;